reezingcold/MPS/README.md

 ### TDVP method
 <img src="https://github.com/reezingcold/MPS/blob/main/pics/tdvp.png" width="50%">
 TDVP stands for time dependent variational principle.
 The idea of this method is to evolve the given MPS with its bond dimension fixed.
-This method straightfowardly propose the time evolution equation of a MPS when bond dimension is fixed.
+This method straightfowardly proposes the time evolution equation of a MPS when bond dimension is fixed.

 $$i\frac{\mathrm{d}|\psi\rangle}{\mathrm{d}t} = \mathcal{P}\hat{H}|\psi\rangle$$